fredfeng/CS162/homework/hw2/hw2.md

 (* to be written *)
 ```

 HINT: You may want to consider α-renaming in the `subst` function.
+You can also use the [List API](https://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html) from OCaml.

 Happy hacking!